BenAychh/dotfiles/README.md

 ## About this project

-Forked and heavily stolen from [https://github.com/cowboy/dotfiles](Cowboy's dotfiles).
+Forked and heavily stolen from [Cowboy's dotfiles](https://github.com/cowboy/dotfiles).
 Modified to be a bit simpler and prefer Manjaro/Zsh/Oh-my-zsh.
 If you want your own version, you should definitely fork cowboy's version and not mine - his is much cleaner and mine strips a lot of this away.

 [dotfiles]: bin/dotfiles